yabeda-rb/yabeda/README.md

  - [Statsd](https://github.com/asusikov/yabeda-statsd)
  - _…and more!
 You can write your own adapter and open a pull request to add it into this list._

-## Available plugins to collect metrics
+## Plugins to collect metrics <a name="plugins"></a>

+Plugins contains metrics declaration and logic for their collection.
+Most of them are plug'n'play things!

 ### Maintained by Yabeda